read-all-about-it/cde/resources/docs/about.md

 Scholarly editor and cultural historian Roger Osborne joined the team in 2020 to help expand the project with a focus on 20th-century publications.
-Supported by an Australian Research Council grant, the new project, called \"Read all about it\", also investigates public participation in literary curation and digital library collections and creates digital infrastructure for Australian literary studies and the National Library of Australia.
+Supported by an Australian Research Council grant, the new project, called "Read all about it", also investigates public participation in literary curation and digital library collections and creates digital infrastructure for Australian literary studies and the National Library of Australia.

-Today,*To Be Continued* contains more than 40,000 publications of fiction.
+Today, *To Be Continued* contains more than 40,000 publications of fiction.
 But this work is not finished, and with your help, the database can continue to grow.